cigmah/aorta/README.md

 elm-app build
 ```

 If building for Netlify, then also copy the `netlify.toml` and `_redirects` files into the build directory.
+Use `netlify deploy` from the Netlify CLI to deploy the build folder manually.

 ## Structure